jdj2261/velodyne-object-clustering/README.md

-Velodyne-clustring-example
+velodyne-object-clustering
 ===============

-VelodyneCapture is the general capture class to retrieve the laser data from Velodyne sensors using Boost.Asio and PCAP.
-VelodyneCapture will be able to retrieve lasers infomation about azimuth, vertical and distance that capture at one rotation or a single data packet.
-This class supports direct capture form Velodyne sensors, or capture from PCAP files.
-( This class only supports VLP-16 and HDL-32E sensor, it does not support Dual Return mode. )

-Environment
+This package is that allows you to view the data of velodyne vlp-16 sensor using pcl library in ubuntu 18.04 environment.
+In addition, you can check the object clustering algorithm and results.

+Environments
 -----------
-If direct capture from sensors is desired, VelodyneCapture requires Boost.Asio and its dependent libraries ( Boost.System, Boost.Date_Time, Boost.Regex ).
-Please define <code>HAVE_BOOST</code> in preprocessor.
+* ubuntu 18.04
+* g++ 8.4.0
+* CMake 3.10
-* Boost.Asio
+* pcl 1.7
-If capture from PCAP files is instead desired, VelodyneCapture requires PCAP.
-Please define <code>HAVE_PCAP</code> in preprocessor.
-* libpcap ( or WinPCAP )

-Sample
+Components
 ------
-This repository has two sample programs.
+This repository has three sample programs.

-* velodyne_viewer
-  This sample program displays data on a point cloud viewer.
+- simple

-  This sample program depends on the above libraries ( Boost.Asio or libpcap ( or WinPCAP ) ) of VelodyneCapture class.
+  This program displays data on standard output using VelodyneCapture class.

-To do
+- velodyne_viewer

+  It is an object detection program created based on the above code.

+- vlp16-viewer

+  It is an object detection program based on the ROS Velodyne driver package.

+## TODO

+**[O]** Velodyne Viewer

+**[O]** Clustering (make Box)

-* UKF
+**[   ]** UKF Algorithm